TempleDAO/temple/protocol/scripts/deploys/mainnet/team-payments/README.md

 ```

 Write it to `scripts/deploys/mainnet/team-payments/json/epoch33a.csv`, then convert it.
-The script rejects the file if the amounts miss the total on the last row:
+The script rejects the file, and writes no JSON, if the amounts miss the total on the
+last row or an address appears twice:

 ```bash
 cd scripts/deploys/mainnet/team-payments && ./csv-to-json.sh json/epoch33a.csv